rishichhabra29/A-Domain-Specific-End-to-End-QA-System-Using-Dense-Retrieval-and-Prompt-Aware-Generation/README.md

 - **Joint Retriever-Reader Training:** Currently the retriever and generator are trained independently.
 An advanced direction is to fine-tune them in tandem, e.g., using a reinforcement learning or cross-entropy signal from the generator back to the retriever (so the retriever learns to fetch passages that lead to better final answers).
 This is complex but could squeeze out more performance.
 Alternatively, we could use the generator to re-rank or filter the retrieved passages (by scoring which passage yields the best answer).
 - **Incorporate Multiple Passages:** Our generator currently reads one passage at a time.
 In cases where relevant information is scattered across multiple reviews, the answer might require combining facts or opinions.
 Future work can feed the top N passages concatenated (with separators) into the generator to allow a single answer that synthesizes multiple sources.
 This would move the system more towards a **RAG (Retrieval-Augmented Generation)** setup where generation attends to several documents at once.
 - **Interactive and Continuous Learning:** Deploy the system in an interactive setting (e.g., a customer support chatbot for electronics).
 Gather user feedback on answers – was the answer helpful, correct, subjective enough? – and use that feedback to further fine-tune the models.
 Especially for subjective answers, human feedback could help refine the tone and usefulness of responses.
 - **Additional Evaluation Metrics:** We’d like to evaluate with human judgments to ensure that our automated metrics correlate well.
-Also, metrics like **BLEURT** or **COMET (for MT)** could be tried as they use neural networks to judge text similarity and might capture nuances better than CHRF++.
+Also, metrics like **BLEURT** or **COMET (for MT)** could be tried as they use neural networks to judge text similarity.
 However, BERTScore already covers a lot of that ground.
 - **Knowledge Update and Adaptation:** As product reviews get updated or new products come in, the system should be able to update its knowledge base (the set of context passages).
 Using an index like FAISS for passage embeddings would allow adding/deleting passages without retraining the model (just re-embed new passages with the same encoder).
 Investigating how the system adapts to evolving data (especially for factual questions like prices, specs that can change) would be useful.
 - **Error Analysis & Model Bias:** Conduct a thorough error analysis to see where the model fails.
 Perhaps it struggles with questions that use uncommon phrasing, or with contexts that are too short/long.
 We also want to ensure the model isn’t outputting inappropriate content or inheriting biases from reviews (e.g., overly negative or subjective language when not appropriate).
 Future work could include a moderation step or a style adjustment to ensure answers are polite and useful.